alzz-26/WardhaMetroFLow/README.md

   -frontend/passenger/passenger.html
   -frontend/admin/admin.html
    ```
-##⚠️ Note: npm install are outdated, since no package.json exists in frontend/.
+##Note: npm install are outdated, since no package.json exists in frontend/.
-If you’d like, you can contribute by helping migrate this static frontend to React in the future 🚀
+If you’d like, you can contribute by helping migrate this static frontend to React in the future
 =======
 ![System Architecture](static/Architecture.png)

 [Back to Top](#top)

----

 ## Getting Started
 <a id="getting-started"></a>